Wonderful gardens in a variety of styles, set amidst marvellous lakeside scenery

 On Lake Como we visit Villa Pizzo, the largest private garden on the lake, Villa del Balbianello where the setting, villa, art collection and garden are exceptional, while the garden at Villa Carlotta is one of the most enchanting on the lakes.
 On Lake Lugano we visit Villa Fogazzaro Roi the former home of the well known novelist.
 Como itself is a most attractive town and we shall have time to visit its Duomo and to explore the historic centre.

 We have several private visits of exceptional interest, including Villa Cicogna Mozzoni with frescoed interiors and formal gardens, guided by the owner: a garden where Italian formality is softened by ‘English’ style planting; a villa with one of the finest art collections in northern Italy and a villa where we shall see and hear a unique collection of historic keyboard instruments – and in two of these villas we shall be entertained to lunch.

 We stay for six nights at the 4* Grand Hotel Imperiale in the delightful lakeside village of Moltrasio on the south-west leg of Lake Como.
 Located close to the water on one of the loveliest parts of the lake, all our visits are within easy reach.
 The hotel has an outdoor swimming pool, grounds and terraces, a spa and two restaurants.
 Moltrasio itself has a handful of bars and restaurants within easy walking distance and a ferry stop for boat trips up and down the lake.

 Day by day

 - Day 1: Friday 25 September

-- We fly from London Heathrow arriving at Milan Malpensa late afternoon.
+- We fly from London Heathrow arriving at Milan Malpensa early afternoon.
 We drive to Moltrasio on Lake Como for six nights at the 4* Grand Hotel Imperiale.
 There will be a group dinner in our hotel - wine, water and coffee are included with all group lunches and dinners.